wackypack/fl-dashboards/README.md

 - Download the .txt file for the Dashboard you want to use
 - Download the corresponding .ins file for the instrument from the `Instruments` directory of this repo and move it to `Plugins\Fruity\Generators\Dashboard\Artwork\Instruments`
 - Open FL Studio and add a Dashboard to your project
+- Open Dashboard's drop-down menu, then "Import from text file"
+- Navigate to where your text file is stored, open it, and cross your fingers it imports without any errors
 ### Instrument Files
 - Download any instrument files you want to use and move them to `Plugins\Fruity\Generators\Dashboard\Artwork\Instruments`
 - Open FL Studio and add a Dashboard to your project
 - With the Dashboard editor open, under the "Other" section, change the Instrument to the one you wish to use.
-- Enter the plugin options (drop-down arrow in the Top Left of the plugin interface) then Add Control > Patch Selector > Instrument Selector
+- Open Dashboard's drop-down menu, then Add Control > Patch Selector > Instrument Selector
+- Add any other controls you wish to use